 -Go on a Communist tour of Sofia – Every Thursday, Saturday, and Sunday at 4 PM at the Palace of Justice.
 (For booking and rates contact the organizers)

 The highest peak of the nearest Vitosha Mountain.

 Just to name a few.

 In Sofia, you can find many restaurants, cafes, bars.
 Don’t miss to try a traditional Bulgarian dish.
 The foods that I recommend not miss: banitsa, bob chorba, shopska salad, tarator, mekitsi, lyuteniitsa, Bulgarian yogurt (the best yogurt in the world, trust me!).
 The traditional Bulgarian drinks to try are : rakia, ayryan, boza, and of course Bulgarian wine.
 Recently I found my best restaurant in the city.
 The restaurant is called Do-Re-Mi.
 The place is a little bit hidden on Neofit Rilski str 73, next to Halbite.

 Other restaurants to check out are Made in Blue, Made in Home, Moma, Happy.
 Sofia has all kinds of bars, some good are Roderick, Switch, Hambara.
-Drinking out can be budget friendly if you stick to the beer.
-Beer in a bar cost 3-5 leva (1.50-2.50 euros), and the one in the shops from 1leva (0.50 euro).
+Drinking out can be budget-friendly if you stick to the beer.
+Beer in a bar cost 3-5 leva (1.50-2.50 euros), and the one in the shops starts from less than 1leva (0.50 euro).